 JSTOR invites you to explore an interactive research tool in beta.
-Developed in collaboration with our community, this tool employs generative AI and other technologies to empower people to deepen and expand their research with JSTOR’s trusted corpus.
+Developed in collaboration with our community, this tool employs AI and other technologies to empower people to deepen and expand their research with JSTOR’s trusted corpus.

 Sign up for the beta